 Sale Plans.

-A plan that is funded in part from the sale of property is called a “sale plan.”
-Sale plans must (1) provide that the sale will close within 1 year of confirmation of the plan, unless the Court approves a later closing date, and (2) specify details of the sale in Part 2.4 of the plan.
-When the debtor has a fully executed contract of sale, the debtor must file a separate motion to approve the sale and then file a report of sale within 14 days of closing.
+A plan that is funded in whole or in part from the sale of property is called a “sale plan.”
+Sale plans must (1) provide that the sale(s) will close within 1 year of confirmation of the plan, unless the Court approves a later closing date, and (2) specify details of the sale(s) in Part 2.4 of the plan.
+Once the debtor has a fully executed contract of sale, the debtor must file a separate motion to approve the sale and then file a report of sale within 14 days of closing.

 Treatment of Pre-Petition Claims.